(UPDATED 11/17/2018) Description and review of Station 16 Seafood Restaurant and Bar located in Midtown Sacramento, CA.

-Nobody needs a drink (or two) more than a lobbyist on the day after the end of the legislative session, so what better excuse to get together with a lobbyist friend and go to Station 16 to catch up on the latest news?
+Nobody needs a drink (or two) more than a lobbyist the day after the end of the legislative session, so what better excuse to get together with lobbyist friends to catch up on the latest news?

-The three of us all ordered a glass of the house wine ($5).
-In addition to the grilled fish tacos and cheesy tots, we ordered the shrimp cocktail and the wings.
-The sweet-chili sauce on the wings was very tasty, and the cocktail sauce was “almost” as good as mine.
+There were three of us, and we all ordered a glass of the house wine ($5).
+From the Happy Hour menu we ordered the grilled fish tacos, cheesy tots, shrimp cocktail and the wings.
+This was the first time I had tried the wings and shrimp cocktail.
+The sweet-chili sauce on the wings was very tasty, and I decided that the cocktail sauce was “almost” as good as mine.

-While happy hour is a really good deal, the Station 16 menu has a number of shareable small dishes and other entrees that appeal to me – so I plan to go back for lunch and/or dinner soon.
+While happy hour is a really good deal, I should mention that the Station 16 menu has a number of shareable small dishes and other entrees.
+A number of them appealed to me – so I plan to go back for lunch and/or dinner soon.